Henry the Lion: Fall

 Barbarossa's expedition into Lombardy ultimately ended in failure.
 He bitterly resented Henry for failing to support him.
-Taking advantage of the hostility of other German princes to Henry, who had successfully established a powerful and contiguous state comprising Saxony, Bavaria and substantial territories in the north and east of Germany, Frederick had Henry tried in absentia for insubordination by a court of bishops and princes in 1180.
+Taking advantage of the hostility of other German princes to Henry, who had successfully established a powerful state comprising Saxony, Bavaria and substantial territories in the north and east of Germany, Frederick had Henry tried in absentia for insubordination by a court of bishops and princes in 1180.

 Declaring that Imperial law overruled traditional German law, the court had Henry stripped of his lands and declared him an outlaw.
 Frederick then invaded Saxony with an Imperial army to bring Henry to his knees.
 Henry's allies deserted him, and he finally had to submit in November 1181 at an Imperial Diet in Erfurt.
 He was exiled from Germany in 1182 for three years, and stayed with his father-in-law in Normandy before being allowed back into Germany in 1185.
 At Whitsun 1184, he visited the Diet of Pentecost in Mainz, probably as a mediator for his father-in-law Henry II.
 He was exiled again in 1188.
 His wife Matilda died in 1189.

 When Frederick Barbarossa went on the Crusade of 1189, Henry returned to Saxony, mobilized an army of his faithful, and conquered the rich city of Bardowick as punishment for its disloyalty.
 Only the churches were left standing.
 Barbarossa's son, Emperor Henry VI, again defeated Duke Henry, but in 1194, with his end approaching, he made his peace with the Emperor, and returned to his much diminished lands around Brunswick, where he peacefully sponsored arts and architecture.